Halley's Comet: Before 1066

 If Yehoshua ben Hananiah's reference in the Talmud to "a star which arises once in seventy years and misleads the sailors" refers to Halley's Comet, he can only have witnessed the 66 AD appearance.
 Another possible reference to the same apparition is also found in the writings of the Jewish historian Josephus, who described several portents visible over Jerusalem shortly before the outbreak of the First Jewish–Roman War.
 He reported that "there was a star resembling a sword, which stood over the city, and a comet, that continued a whole year," (Note: William Whiston: "Whether Josephus means that this star was different from that comet which lasted a whole year, I cannot certainly determine.
 His words most favour their being different one from another.") events that were interpreted as omens of the city's destruction in 70 AD.

-The 141 AD apparition was recorded in Chinese chronicles, with observations of a bluish white comet on 27 March and 16, 22 and 23 April.
+The 141 AD apparition was recorded in Chinese chronicles, with observations of a bluish white comet on 27 and 16 March, 22 April and 23.
 The early Tamil bards of southern India (c.
-1st - 4th century CE) also describe a certain relatable event.
+1st – 4th century CE) also describe a certain relatable event.

 The 374 AD and 607 approaches each came within 0.09 au of Earth.
 The 451 AD apparition was said to herald the defeat of Attila the Hun at the Battle of Chalons.

 The 684 AD apparition was reported in Chinese records as the "broom star".

 The 760 AD apparition was recorded in the Zuqnin Chronicles entry for iyyōr 1071 SE (May 760 AD), calling it a "white sign":

 The year [SE] one thousand seventy one (AD 759/760).